wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson05.md

 and count all of the "kmers" of any length in a sequence, then use them to help us identify DNA sequences from various organisms.

-A "kmer" is a sequence (DNA, RNA, or amino acid) of a given length, `k`.
+A "kmer" is a biological sequence (DNA, RNA, or amino acid) of a given length, $k$.

 It is often useful to know the kmer composition of a sequence, given different values of `k`.